adervesh03/Hawkeye-Datathon-2025/README.md

 Approach:
 - Develop an XGBoost-based predictive model that estimates each customer’s expected loss and assigns them to a risk category (Low/Medium/High)
 - Visualize risk distribution by features like vehicle age, driver age, region, or policy type.
-- Deploy to cloud and website - business members select new customer information, and our feature returns the customer's risk level
+- Deploy to Google Cloud - business members select new customer information, and our feature returns the customer's risk level

 ### Value:
 - Enables differentiated pricing or eligibility thresholds, and potentially more profitable business outcomes.